ahmedsaleh17/NumpyTutorial/README.md

 ### *why we use numpy over lists?*
 - the main difference comes from the speed so the lists are very slow meanwhile numpy is very fast

-- In lists i can not do element-wise maths operations as i do in numpy
+- In lists I can not do element-wise maths operations as i do in numpy
 ```python
     lists :
     a = [1 , 3 , 5]